-Study documents preemies' development in NICU, suggests early interventionsNovember 8th, 2012 in Pediatrics /
+Study documents preemies' development in NICU, suggests early interventionsNovember 8th, 2012 by Jim Dryden in Pediatrics /

 A study led by Bobbi Pineda, PhD, above, has documented the developmental differences between premature babies in the NICU and full-term babies.
 The research points to opportunities to intervene in the NICU, to improve preemies’ long-term outcomes.
 Credit: Robert Boston

 (Medical Xpress)—Premature infants are born into a world their tiny bodies often are not ready for.
 Developmental differences between those babies and full-term infants often are apparent prior to a preemie's discharge from the neonatal intensive care unit (NICU), researchers at Washington University School of Medicine in St. Louis have documented.

 Their study points to opportunities for therapeutic interventions—even in the first few weeks of life—to improve premature babies' long-term outcomes.